 autodiscover.o365info.com

-Despite the image “message”, in reality, the Exchange 2010 namespace and the versus Exchange 2013 namespace functioning properly with each other.
+Despite the image “message”, in reality, the Exchange 2010 namespace and the vs. Exchange 2013 namespace function properly with each other.

 Exchange namespace and DNS infrastructure